gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 ### **Disaster Recovery configuration for OCI Object Storage**

 You need to automatically replicate the Object Storage files from the bucket in *Region1* to the bucket in *Region2* whenever a new file is stored in the bucket or an existing one is updated.
-Then you enable the Object Storage cross-region replication on the bucket *lakehouse-data-region1* configuring as a target the bucket in Region*lakehouse-data-region2* (previously created in *Region2*).
+Then you enable the Object Storage cross-region replication on the bucket *lakehouse-data-region1* by configuring as a target the bucket *lakehouse-data-region2* (previously created in *Region2*).

-Object Storage replication policy on source bucket in Region1:
+Object Storage replication policy on source **bucket in Region1**:
 ![Fig.6: Region1, Object Storage replication policy on source bucket](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/replication-policy-source.png)

-Target Object Storage bucket with replication policy in Region2:
+Target Object Storage bucket with **replication policy in Region2**:
 ![Fig.7: Region2, Object Storage target bucket in Region2](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/destination-bucket-content-ams.png)

 ![Fig.7: Region2, Object Storage replication policy on target bucket](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/replication-policy-destination.png)